2023 Best Mental & Social Health Services Bachelor's Degree Schools in the Southwest Region

 Read full report on Mental & Social Health Services at Grand Canyon University

-You’ll join some of the best and brightest minds around you if you attend University of Arizona.
-The school came in at #4 on this year’s Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region list.
-University of Arizona is a very large public school located in the large city of Tucson.
+You’ll be in good company if you decide to attend University of Arizona.
+It ranked #4 on our 2023 Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region list.
+University of Arizona is a very large public school located in the city of Tucson.

 After completing their Bachelor's Degree, mental health services graduates from University of Arizona carry an average student debtload of $20,697.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $488.

-Read full report on Mental & Social Health Services at University of Arizona
+Full Mental & Social Health Services at University of Arizona Report

-Eastern New Mexico University - Main Campus landed the #6 spot in the 2023 rankings for the best bachelor’s degree mental and social health services programs.
-Located in the town of Portales, ENMU - Main Campus is a public school with a small student population.
+With a ranking of #6, Eastern New Mexico University - Main Campus did quite well on this year’s best schools for mental and social health services students working on their bachelor’s degree.
+Located in the remote town of Portales, ENMU - Main Campus is a public college with a small student population.

 After completing their Bachelor's Degree, mental health services graduates from ENMU - Main Campus carry an average student debtload of $18,815.

-The University of Texas Rio Grande Valley landed the #7 spot in the 2023 rankings for the best bachelor’s degree mental and social health services programs.
-Located in the city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.
+With a ranking of #7, The University of Texas Rio Grande Valley did quite well on this year’s best schools for mental and social health services students working on their bachelor’s degree.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.

-New Mexico Highlands University came in at #8 in this year’s edition of the Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the town of Las Vegas, New Mexico Highlands University is a public school with a small student population.
+With a ranking of #8, New Mexico Highlands University did quite well on this year’s best schools for mental and social health services students working on their bachelor’s degree.
+Located in the remote town of Las Vegas, New Mexico Highlands University is a public college with a small student population.

 The average amount in student loans that mental health services majors at New Mexico Highlands University take out while working on their Bachelor's Degree is $24,602.